ksopyla/pytorch-course/docs/story/sponsor.md

 **Join the Creative Education Revolution!** 🚀

-The next generation deserves better than dry lectures and endless social media scrolling.
-They need **engaging, creative education** that sparks curiosity and builds real skills!
+Here's what I believe: brilliant minds are being lost to shallow education and attention thieves.
+We all have beautiful brains, we all are capable of understanding the fundamentals of AI, but we need **engaging, creative education** that sparks curiosity and engages us!
 While AI knowledge exists, traditional teaching methods often make complex concepts feel impossible to grasp.

 But here's where YOU come in!
-Together, we can create a **new type of learning experience**—one that combines humor, creativity, and community to make PyTorch mastery not just achievable, but genuinely *fun*.
-Let's give young minds something meaningful to engage with instead of mindless entertainment!
+Together, we can create a **new type of learning experience**—one that combines humor, creativity, and the wild enthusiasm of Professor Torchenstein! ⚡️ Let's give young minds something meaningful to engage with instead of mindless entertainment!

 <video controls width="100%"  src="/assets/images/torchenstein_empower_atoms.mp4" title="Professor Torchenstein empowers atoms">
   Your browser does not support the video tag.
 Please update your browser to view this content.